perpetualCreations/dotfiles/README.md

 GRUB theme from [adnan/grub2-gruvbox](https://git.fs.lmu.de/adnan/grub2-gruvbox).

 ## Requirements
-For running on Arch Linux, with an AMD CPU and Nvidia GPU.
+For running on Arch Linux.

 Requires KDE Plasma.
 Please remove the GRUB directory if you aren't using GRUB as your bootloader.